Starbreeze BOard of Directors

 The main tasks of the remuneration committee are to prepare issues concerning remuneration and other terms of employment for the CEO and other senior management personnel.
 The remuneration committee is also to monitor and evaluate programs for variable remuneration to senior management personnel and to monitor and evaluate application of guidelines for remuneration to senior management personnel adopted by the annual general meeting.

-Since the first board meeting after the 2017 annual general meeting, the members of the remuneration committee are: Ulrika Hagdahl (chair), Michael Hjorth and Eva Redhe.
-The annual general meeting held 11 May 2017 approved payment of fees to the members of the remuneration committee of SEK 200,000 in total, of which SEK 100,000 to the chair and SEK 50,000 to each of the other members.
+Since the first board meeting after the 2017 annual general meeting, the members of the remuneration committee are: Ulrika Hagdahl (chair), Michael Hjorth and Matias Myllyrinne.
+The annual general meeting held 9 May 2018 approved payment of fees to the members of the remuneration committee of SEK 200,000 in total, of which SEK 100,000 to the chair and SEK 50,000 to each of the other members.

 Remuneration to directors

 Remuneration to directors elected by a general meeting is decided by the general meeting.
-The annual general meeting held 11 May 2017 approved directors’ fees of SEK 700,000 to the chairman of the board and SEK 200,000 to each of the other non-executive directors.
+The annual general meeting held 9 May 2018 approved directors’ fees of SEK 700,000 to the chairman of the board and SEK 210,000 to each of the other non-executive directors.
+Total directors’ fees of SEK 2,350,000 (2,400,000).